equiano-institute/attackspace/README.md

 # AttackSpace

-AttackSpace is an open-source curated comprehensive list of LLM Security methods.
+AttackSpace is an open-source curated comprehensive list of LLM security methods and safeguarding techniques.

 ## Table of Contents
 - [Introduction](#introduction)